Battle of the Teutoburg Forest: German nationalism

 The location of the site of the Battle bore unique political meaning to the German states during the 19th century.
-Historian Michael McNally notes that the French had found a hero of the Roman age in Vercingetorix, the commander of the Gallic grand coalition during Gallic Wars.
+Michael McNally notes that the French had found a hero of the Roman age in Vercingetorix, the commander of the Gallic grand coalition during the Gallic Wars.
 In 1865, they had erected a monument to Vercingétorix at the site of his last stand.
-Because Julius Caesar had written extensively about the Gallic Wars, the location of the battles of the Gallic Wars were easily found.
+Because Julius Caesar had written extensively about the Gallic Wars, the locations of the battles of the Gallic Wars were easily found.
 But Germany, in seeking a similar national hero, found that the site of the Varian Disaster was not so easily placed.
-A monument to the battle was begun in 1841, outside the town of Detmold, on the nearby summit of Tuetberg.
+A monument to the battle was begun in 1841, outside the town of Detmold, on the nearby summit of Grotenburg (also known as Teutberg).
 Finished in 1875, the statue atop it looked west, to France, a reflection of the rivalry between the two nations.

 As a symbol of unified Romantic nationalism, the Hermannsdenkmal, a monument to Hermann surmounted by a statue, was erected in a forested area near Detmold, believed at that time to be the site of the battle.
 Paid for largely out of private funds, the monument remained unfinished for decades and was not completed until 1875, after the Franco-Prussian War of 1870–71 unified the country.
 The completed monument was then a symbol of conservative German nationalism.
-The battle and the Hermannsdenkmal monument are commemorated by the similar Hermann Heights Monument in New Ulm, Minnesota, US, erected by the Sons of Hermanni, a support organisation for German immigrants to the United States.
-Hermann, Missouri, claims Hermann (Arminius) as its namesake and a third statue of Hermann was dedicated there in a ceremony on 24 September 2009, celebrating the 2,000th anniversary of the battle.

-According to journalist David Crossland, "The old nationalism has been replaced by an easy-going patriotism that mainly manifests itself at sporting events like the soccer World Cup."